-In closing, our analysis of the available observations during the Maunder Minimum, together with their interpretation within the context of global MHD model results strongly suggests that this period was unlike anything we have observed in recent times.
-As such, it once again "opens the door" for the possible connection between the Maunder Minimum and the little-ice age.
+In closing, our analysis of the available observations during at least the latter half of the the Maunder Minimum, together with their interpretation within the context of global MHD model results suggests that this period was unlike anything we have observed in recent times.
+The cosmogenic record suggests that the interval was not static but continually evolving.
+We suggest that the period may be bounded by the two states we have compared and contrasted here: that of the 2008/2009 minimum and the ephemeral-only Sun.
+Moreover, this supports the conjecture by Lockwood (2013) that the Sun may be entering into the next grand minimum.

-This work was motivated by discussions during the two ISSI (International Space Science Institute) team workshops on "Long-Term Reconstruction of Solar and Solar Wind Parameters," which occurred in May, 2012 and 2013.
+This work was motivated by discussions during the two ISSI (International Space

+Science Institute) team workshops on "Long-Term Reconstruction of Solar and Solar Wind Parameters," which occurred in May, 2012 and 2013.
 PR gratefully acknowledges the support of NASA (Causes and Consequences of the Minimum of Solar Cycle 24 program, LWS Strategic Capabilities program, Heliophysics Theory Program, and the STEREO IMPACT team) and NSF (Center for Integrated Space Weather Modeling (CISM) program).
+JAL acknowledges NASA's LWS TR&T program (FST: Using Impulsive SEP Events as Probes of Solar-Heliospheric Structures and the Transport).
+We gratefully acknowledge support from both NASA's and NSF's supercomputing facilities.
+Simulation results shown here were completed primarily using NSF's "Stampede."